CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

     }
     ```

-2. **Change the deprecated attributes**: Replace the deprecated attributes in your configuration file with the new attributes and execute the plan again.
+2. **Change the deprecated attributes**: Replace the deprecated attributes in your configuration file with the redefined attributes and execute the plan again.

     ***Old Configuration***
     ```hcl